-11.10 Portability of numbers
+11.6 Portability of numbers

-1 All fixed network operators with Geographic or Non-geographic number allocations are obliged to offer full Operator Number Portability to their customers.
+All fixed network operators with Geographic or Non-geographic number allocations and all mobile network operators, including MVNOs, are obliged to offer full Operator Number Portability to their customers.
 In the case of geographic numbers, Location Portability may also be offered by an operator, but only within the MNA for which the number was originally allocated.

-Note: Network operators are expected to follow agreed industry procedures in implementing number portability, wherever such processes exist18;
+Note: Network operators are required to follow agreed industry procedures in implementing number portability, wherever such processes exist23;

+where a fixed line customer, being the sole resident of any already allocated complete 1,000number block and using 25 % or more of that block requests this, the block may be re-allocated to a different operator (i.e. rather than ported);

+recipient operators accept responsibility for the management of their imported numbers, vis-àvis the NPM, taking over this role from the corresponding donor operators.
+Note: this does not absolve any end-user from ultimate responsibility for proper usage of numbers under its control;

+Number Portability occurs between different fixed networks and between different mobile networks but not between fixed and mobile networks.
+For fixed networks it currently applies to geographic numbers, Freephone numbers, shared cost numbers, Premium Rate Numbers, Personal numbers, Universal Access numbers and Internet access numbers24 based on 189X;

+porting of a geographic Subscriber Number or a mobile number automatically implies simultaneous porting of the corresponding mailbox number to the same Recipient Operator, in order to keep the porting processes and incoming mail alerts simple.
+This imposes no obligation on the Recipient Operator to provide either the same mailbox facilities or indeed any mailbox facilities to the porting customer, but Recipients should inform potential porting customers of any differences in service that will occur after a port;

+for a ported geographic number pair (i.e. subscriber number + mailbox number), the once off transaction cost charged by the exporting operator shall not be greater than the transaction cost for a single number;

+for ported geographic mailbox numbers, a conveyance charge may apply for each established call, but not for un-established calls where for example the recipient operator does not offer a mailbox service.

+Deleted: expected

-- 2 GSM-based mobile operators shall offer subscriber mobile number portability to their customers.
+Deleted: GSM-based mobile operators shall offer subscriber mobile number portability to their customers.
 This requires that the (E.164) subscriber number but not the NDC, shall be portable between operators.
-Note: In the future, as described in Decision Notice D1/01, they will be required to provide full mobile number portability to their customers; - 3 Where a fixed line customer, being the sole resident of any already allocated complete 1,000number block and using 25 % or more of that block requests this, the block may be re-allocated to a different operator (i.e. rather than ported); - 4 Recipient operators accept responsibility for the management of their imported numbers, vis-àvis the NPM, taking over this role from the corresponding donor operators.
-Note: this does not absolve any end-user from ultimate responsibility for proper usage of numbers under its control; - 5 Number Portability occurs within fixed networks and within mobile networks but not between those network types.
-For fixed networks it currently applies to geographic numbers, Freephone numbers, shared cost numbers, Premium Rate Numbers, Personal numbers, Universal Access numbers and Internet access numbers19 based on 189X; - 6 Porting of a geographic Subscriber Number automatically implies simultaneous porting of the corresponding mailbox number to the same Recipient Operator, in order to keep the porting processes and incoming mail alerts simple.
-This imposes no obligation on the Recipient Operator to provide either the same mailbox facilities or indeed any mailbox facilities to the porting customer, but Recipients should inform potential porting customers of the differences in service that will occur after a port; - 7 For a ported geographic number pair (i.e. subscriber number + mailbox number), the once off transaction cost charged by the exporting operator shall not be greater than the transaction cost for a single number; - 8 For ported geographic mailbox numbers, a conveyance charge may apply for each established call, but not for un-established calls where for example the recipient operator does not offer a mailbox service.
+Note: In the future, as described in Decision Notice D1/01, they will be required to provide full mobile number portability to their customers;¶ Where

+Deleted: Recipient Deleted: within Deleted: within

+Deleted: those network types

+Deleted: Porting

+Deleted: the

+Deleted: For

+Deleted: For

+11.7 Withdrawal, quarantine and change of numbers

+11.7.1 Withdrawal or change of primary number allocations

+Withdrawal shall only be carried out for a limited set of reasons.
+These are listed in Annex 3.

+the procedure for withdrawal shall allow the holder to clarify its position before a decision is taken:

+Deleted: 4:¶

+the overall societal costs of a withdrawal shall be carefully considered

-18 An extensive set of processes has already been developed and agreed.
+23 An extensive set of processes has already been developed and agreed.

-19 Internet access numbers are portable between networks insofar as ISPs can move between network operators.
+$^{^{24}}$ Internet access numbers are portable between networks insofar as ISPs can move between network operators.
 Because of the traffic volumes involved and likely need for new interconnection paths between networks, Internet access number portability will be subject to special processes and timescales.